Time Travel with Orange Sourdough Swirl Bread

 Cover loaf with a damp towel and let rise until doubled (45 min to 1½) hours depending on temperature).
 The dough is ready when it is puffy but has not yet doubled in size.

 20 minutes before baking time, place your dutch oven in the oven to preheat at 475°F (246°C).
 When the oven is ready, score the top of each loaf.
-Place the dough in a dutch oven and splash water in it with your fingers before covering with the lid.
-Bake for 30 minutes in the dutch oven, until the bread, is golden brown.
+Place the dough in a Dutch oven and splash water in it with your fingers before covering it with the lid.
+Bake for it 30 minutes in the Dutch oven with the lid on, and off for 10 more minutes until the bread, is golden brown.
 Remove and cool completely before cutting (1-2 hours).
 Enjoy!

 Tell us about ways you have added orange to sourdough in the comment section below.